Why is project time management important + ways to improve it

 Your clients will likely want to see some data on the project’s progress.
 In this case, automated reports can be your savior – a few clicks, and you have all the necessary information on the project.
 Plus, with DeskTime, you can even report on the project team’s productivity.

-Click here to explore the complete list of DeskTime time tracking software features.
+Click here to explore the complete list of DeskTime time tracking features.

 4. The importance of setting realistic deadlines